K3rhos/WaterTool/README.md

 ## Features

 ### Rendering
-- **Clipmap water surface** Compute-shader driven mesh that tiles out from the camera for infinite-looking water with no LOD pop-in
+- **Clipmap water surface** Compute shader driven mesh that tiles out from the camera for infinite looking water with LODs
 - **WaterDefinition profiles** Asset based wave configuration for Ocean, Lake, River, Pool, or custom types.
 Controls detail waves and swell waves independently (intensity, speed, scale, direction, octaves, lacunarity, persistence, steepness)
 - **Multi-octave Gerstner waves** Evaluates wave displacement and velocity at any world position for use in gameplay and physics